DependableSystemsLab/pid-piper/README.md

 The attack detection and recovery code is implemented as a library available at simulator/libraries/PID-Piper.
 The ML model are available under /models.

 ## Dataset
-/Dataset folder contains the pruned dataset for FFC and FBC controller designs.
 Please contain pdash@ece.ubc.ca if you need the raw .tlog files.

 ## Paper
 If you find the repo useful, please cite the following paper: